 Arunachalam Temple Tiruvannamalai also known as Arulmigu Arunachaleswarar Temple is an important Shaivite temple dedicated to Lord Shiva.
 Located in Thiruvannamalai in Tamil Nadu, this temple belongs to the list of Pancha Bhoota Stalas (the five Shiva temples, each dedicated to the five elements).
-The presiding deity is in the form of Agni Lingam – the fire element.
+Also, the presiding deity is in the form of Agni Lingam – the fire element.

 Arunachalam Temple History

 The Hindu Mythology points to two important legends of the Tiruvannamalai Arunachalam Temple.

 Lord Vishnu and Lord Brahma once competed against each other to decide who is the greatest.
 Then they requested Lord Shiva to be the judge.
 Lord Shiva set the challenge – the one who reaches his crown and feet first will be the winner.
 He then took the form of a long column of fire or the Agni Lingam.

 Lord Vishnu immediately transformed himself into Varaha, the boar and started digging the depths of the earth to reach Lord Shiva’s feet.